 The Berger Collection has just returned from its four-year tour and is now being prepared to go on view at the DAM!
 Treasures of British Art: The Berger Collection showcases more than 60 paintings recently gifted to the museum by the Berger Collection Educational Trust.
 Click here for details.

-The Berger Collection at the Denver Art Museum comprises 65 British artworks gifted to the museum by the Berger Collection Educational Trust (BCET), owner of the collection since 1999.
+The Berger Collection at the Denver Art Museum comprises 65 British artworks gifted to the museum in 2018 by the Berger Collection Educational Trust (BCET), owner of the collection since 1999.
 The paintings are part of the collection formed in the mid-1990s by the late William M. B. Berger and his wife Bernadette Joan Johnson Berger and housed at the Denver Art Museum.
 The BCET gift is the largest gift of European old masters to the DAM since the museum received the Kress Collection in the 1950s.
 It enriches the museum’s painting and sculpture collection, currently strong in artwork from the early Italian Renaissance and 19th-century France.